abhidesikan/madras-medley/content/book-reviews/goat-thief.md

 ---
-title: "The Goat Thief by Perumal Murugan"
+title: "The Goat Thief by Perumal Murugan - Review by Abhishek Desikan"
 date: 2020-02-07T18:40:23-08:00
 draft: false
 ---